alexjvr1/Velocity2020/README.md

 We don't need the really long names given to the samples by the sequencing facilites.
 We'll rename samples before proceeding further:

+Museum
 ```
 cd 01a_mus.concat_cutadapt_reads/

+#move all the log files into a folder
+mkdir logfiles
+mv *log logfiles

+#change the names
 ~/software/rename_master/rename 's/long_name/new_name/' *gz

 ##remove all the extra info about lane number and date etc. Final names will bein this format: